Imagine that you want to start studying Portuguese or you already speak some Portuguese and want to advance in the language.

 Online Brazilian Portuguese lessons

 I started teaching online in 2010 – out of curiosity, but in 2012 online teaching became my full-time job.
 Things changed so much during these years, there weren’t many teachers, students, or resources for online teaching back then.
 I learned a lot about online teaching, sites, apps these years and here is how I work nowadays:

-- Zoom for video calls, but also other programs if the student needs to (for example, WeChat for students in China)
+- Google Meet or Skype for video calls, but also other programs if the student needs to (for example, WeChat for students in China)

 - Google Docs for lesson notes and homework

 - Google Drive for material

 Try to stop 5-10 minutes before the lesson.
 Listen to some Brazilian songs you like or review your past lesson.
 Write down questions you may want to ask the teacher.